 Kirk Cameron, Left Behind

 As for Kirk Cameron, he hasn’t had a very fruitful film career, as the vast majority of his work has been restricted to television.
 During his Growing Pains heyday in the ’80s, Cameron was seen in only a handful of mainstream releases, all but one box office bombs – e.g., Douglas Day Stewart’s romantic drama Listen to Me (1989), opposite Jami Gertz, and the Robin Williams-Kurt Russell comedy The Best of Times (1986).
-The second phase of Cameron’s film career is comprised of a few movies geared to Evangelical Christian audiences in the United States.
+The second phase of Cameron’s film career comprised a few movies geared to Evangelical Christian audiences in the United States.

 In Vic Sarin’s Armaggedon-themed Left Behind (2001), Cameron plays television journalist Buck Williams, described by the New York Times’ Stephen Holden as “the most golly gee-whiz young journalist to appear since Jimmy Olsen stalked Superman.”
 For all his naiveté, Williams uncovers a world domination plot led by the Antichrist himself: the United Nations Secretary General.
 Brad Johnson and Cameron’s real-life wife, Chelsea Noble co-star.